 These advantages have lessened in recent years, because the Canadian dollar has strengthened, and real estate prices in Canada have risen.

-In most provinces, house affordability has worsened in the last few years.
+In British Columbia and Ontario, house affordability has worsened in the last few years.

 Nevertheless, several of Canada’s provinces still have property prices that rank among the lowest in the western world.

 In the table below, the higher the ranking, the more expensive are houses relative to wages.

 Canadian House Affordability 2016

 (Affordability measured by the number of years of gross average wage needed to buy an average house.)

 Second Quarter 2014